How does it work?

 - The language you wish to test in must not be taught at UW.

-- The assessment should be done in the 1st 2 years of your undergraduate education at UW.
+- The assessment should be done in the first 2 years of your undergraduate education at UW.

 - The assessment can can be taken twice in a 12 month period.